About

 Board of Directors

 Please contact the appropriate board member shown below for information or inquiries.
-The Board meets at 7:00 PM the first Thursday of the month, except for the months of January, July, and August, at 55 Ridgway Ave, Ste.
-A, Santa Rosa, CA in the Environmental Center.
+Our Board meets monthly (virtually via Zoom) at 6:30 PM on the first Thursday of each month, except we do not meet in June, July and August.

 Recording Secretary